Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Best-fit DHO Parameters

 The distribution of good DHO fits (using $g$-band as an example) is shown in the top two panels of Figure~\ref{fig:best_fit_dist}: the top left panel shows the distribution in the $\xi$, $\omega_{0}$ space (the response component, LHS of Equation~\ref{eqn:dho2}) and the top right panel shows that in the $\sigma_{\mathrm{\epsilon}}$, $\tau_{\mathrm{perturb}}$ space (the driving perturbation component, RHS of Equation~\ref{eqn:dho2}).
 In the top left panel of Figure~\ref{fig:best_fit_dist} we can identify two main clusters, one for underdamped DHOs (log$(\xi) < 0$) and one for overdamped DHOs (log$(\xi) > 0$), separated by the vertical solid line at log$(\xi) = 0$.
 The clustering of underdamped/overdamped populations is not a characteristic of the DHO model rather that of the quasar light curves, that is, any point in the DHO parameter space constitutes a valid model.
-We can further classify underdamped DHOs into quasi-periodic (QPO) and oscillatory DHOs with a (empirically chosen) dividing $T_{\mathrm{dQPO}}$ of 600 days (dashed line).
-Both underdamped and overdamped DHOs are colored by their \taudecorr~but using different color maps.
+We can further classify underdamped DHOs into quasi-periodic (QPO) and oscillatory DHOs with a (empirically chosen) dividing $T_{\mathrm{dQPO}}$ of 600 days (dashed line). \editone{Despite both being underdamped, QPOs generally have larger natural oscillation frequencies ($\omega_0$) and smaller damping ratios than oscillatory DHOs. }Both underdamped and overdamped DHOs are colored by their \taudecorr~but using different color maps.
 The dotted purple lines on top of the overdamped population demonstrate the evolution of \taurise\ across the response parameter space, where the numbers give the \taurise~in the unit of days.
 In the top right panel (the perturbation parameter space), objects are also colored by \taudecorr.
-Since we do not see an obvious color gradient as \tauperturb~increases (or decreases), we argue that $\tau_{\mathrm{decorr}}$ and $\tau_{\mathrm{perturb}}$ are largely uncorrelated , which suggests that the perturbation component (RHS of Equation~\ref{eqn:dho2}) and the response component (LHS of Equation~\ref{eqn:dho2}) of the modeled quasars might be decoupled.
+Since we do not see an obvious color gradient as \tauperturb~increases (or decreases) in the overdamped cluster, we argue that $\tau_{\mathrm{decorr}}$ and $\tau_{\mathrm{perturb}}$ are largely uncorrelated for overdamped DHOs, which suggests that the perturbation component (RHS of Equation~\ref{eqn:dho2}) and the response component (LHS of Equation~\ref{eqn:dho2}) of the modeled quasars might be decoupled.
 Such decoupling is expected if the perturbation process is external to instead of originating in the accretion disk of AGN (see Section~\ref{sec:discussion} for further discussion).